Our beloved pets are very fond of expressing themselves through body language; these animals also like it when we pet them.

 8. Promote interaction

-In cases where the animal lives in solitary, interactions are good for the owner and the animal.
+In cases where the animal lives solitary, interactions are good for the owner and the animal.

-For instance, dogs and cats that haven’t learned the dos and don’ts in the house can wreck it searching for their play toy.
+For instance, dogs and cats can wreck the house without learning the dos and don’ts in search of their play toy.

 Personal training to discourage bad behavior should be conducted as soon as the animal is welcome to the household.